itsnotjohn/check-discord-name/README.md

 # check-discord-name
-check if discord name is avaliable with specific characteres number
+check if discord username is avaliable with a specific length